 – Because children are perceived as a material property of great value.
 The fact that couples have children in more advanced age, often after undertaking various fertility treatments, means that these children are considered a very valuable asset that must be protected at all costs.
 So children end up being considered gods, metaphorically speaking.

 – Because there’s an enormous social pressure that urges people take excessively care for their children.
 Some years ago parents used to compensate for the lack of attention with gifts.
 This phenomenon has generated a great campaign on a social level to condemn those “emotionally distant parents”, so now we have fallen into the opposite extreme: parents excessively present who live only for their children.

-- Due to the uncertainty generated by economic crisis.
-The economic crisis has generated a strong concern for the future, creating feelings of insecurity and precariousness, which triggered in parents the fear their children can be wrong and not be able to achieve anything required by the society by themselves.
+– Due to the uncertainty generated by economic crisis.
+The economic crisis has generated a strong concern for the future, creating feelings of insecurity and precariousness, which triggered in parents the fear their children can be wrong and not be able to achieve anything required by the society by them.
 Therefore, they do everything to accompany them as long as possible during growth.

 – Due to the increase of social competitiveness.
 In recent years our society developed an extremely competitive attitude, wants more everyday from those who enter the labor market: more knowledge, better skills, better results… Parents fear their children will fail and can’t meet these requirements, and this leads them to take charge of their problems.
 For the same reason they fill their agenda from early age with dozens of extracurricular activities which, presumably, are aimed to help them prepare for adult life.